aws/aws-nitro-enclaves-acm/README.md

 The user guide for the ACM for Nitro Enclaves can be found at https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave-refapp.html.

+# Managed tokens

+Each token can store an end-entity private key and its associated ACM certificate chain.
+Up to 128 SSL/TLS X.509 ACM certificates can be managed via provisioned tokens by the nitro-enclaves-acm service.
+Configuration options can be found in the `/etc/nitro_enclaves/acm.yaml` post service installation.

 ## Design Overview

 ACM for Nitro Enclaves is a PKCS#11 provider (i.e. a dynamic library exposing the